Is my company to early (or late) stage to apply?

 I am a single founder.
 Can I apply by myself, or do you only accept teams?

 What is covered during the five-month intensive program?
 What is the time commitment?

-I-Corps meetings and presentations will take place mid-day every Friday, April 6 through May 4.
+The first month of the program, referred to as I-Corps, will take place mid-day every Friday, April 26 through May 24.
 To successfully complete I-Corps (and receive $2,000 in participant support), teams are expected to conduct thirty (30) interviews with potential customers for their product or service.
-Post I-Corps, teams will meet with a business advisor and technical/industry advisor on an alternating and reoccurring weekly basis for the remaining four-months of the program.
-Weekly advising meetings are supplemented with workshops (available virtually) mentorship, and professional service provider, user group and industry meetings.
+Post I-Corps, teams will meet with a business advisor and technical/industry advisor on an alternating and reoccurring weekly basis for the remaining four-months of the program, with the last meeting on September 26.
+Weekly advising meetings are supplemented with workshops (available virtually), mentorship, and professional service provider, user group and industry meetings.
 Additional customized assignments and milestones are required for individual development.

 I keep seeing "I-Corps" mentioned.
 What is it?